aletheap/aletheap.github.io/_pages/resources.md

 >**I am an NLP researcher:** RTX 2080 Ti use 16-bit.

-There are two main ways to get access to a computer with this kind of GPU.
-The first is to rent it from one of the many online/cloud providers.
-The second is to buy or build one yourself.
-The cloud approach is much faster and easier, and in the short term it's also cheaper.
-If you're just breaking into the field, not sure how long you want to be involved, and need something quickly, this is definitely way to go.
-The easiest, most competitively priced cloud AI service changes frequently, so I would check out [Fast.ai](https://fast.ai/) for recommendations on the best place for you *now*.

-If you're very confident you want to be in machine learning for a while, have time to spend configuring Linux, and don't mind spending a few thousand dollars right now in order to save money over the long term, then you should buy or build your own server.
 Here are a coule of good vendors for pre-built, pre-configured Linux AI machines:

 * [System76](https://system76.com/) - They sell high quality Linux machines with options to add the kinds of hig end GPUs you need for deep learning.
 This is a good source for a person wanting to break into the field.
 * [Lambda Labs](https://lambdalabs.com/) - They sell *high end* deep learning workstations, preconfigured with multiple GPUs and deep learning software.
 This is a good source for a business trying to develop a small AI team.

-If you want something a little cheaper and have a desktop around that you're willing to run Linux on and install a GPU in, then you should go for [Ubuntu Linux](https://ubuntu.com/download) which is the most popular Linux used in AI today, or [Pop!_OS](https://system76.com/pop), which is a compatible derivative of Ubuntu that has a lot of nice stuff built in to make it nicer to use.
+If you want something a little cheaper and have a desktop around that you're willing to run Linux on and install a GPU in, then you should go for [Ubuntu Linux](https://ubuntu.com/download) which is the most popular Linux used in AI today, or [Pop!_OS](https://system76.com/pop), which is a compatible derivative of Ubuntu that has a lot of addiitonal stuff built in to make it nicer to use.
 As for where to buy a GPU, Ebay or Amazon are both good choices.

 ## Deep learning/AI Technologies to learn